Dianatovar27/pump_it_up_ml_model/README.md

 Target variable: status_group

-## 🔁 Workflow Overview
+## 🚰 Workflow Overview

-✅ **Data Cleaning**
+🧹 **Data Cleaning**

-Removed duplicate and irrelevant columns

-Imputed missing values using mode or placeholder values (e.g. "Unknown")

-Grouped rare categories in high-cardinality categorical variables (funder, installer, ward) using Top-N + "Other" approach.

-Converted date_recorded into an antiguedad feature measuring days since earliest record.

-Binary encoded boolean variables (permit, public_meeting).
+Removed columns with only one value (recorded_by) or redundant information (payment_type, quantity_group, etc.).

+Handled missing values using:

+"Unknown" for categorical columns such as funder and installer.

+Mode imputation by group for scheme_management, grouped by management.

+Dropped columns that were too specific or had high cardinality (scheme_name, subvillage, wpt_name).

-🔧 **Feature Engineering**
+🧪**Feature Engineering**

+Applied transformations:
-Log-transformed skewed numerical variables: population, amount_tsh, gps_height.
+Used np.log1p() on skewed numerical variables:

+population

+amount_tsh

+gps_height

-Created binary flags for potentially informative values:
+Created binary flags:

 is_amount_tsh_zero

 is_gps_height_zero

-has_valid_coords
+has_valid_coords (when longitude > 1)

-has_valid_year
+has_valid_year (when construction_year >= 1960)

-Handled construction_year anomalies and binned year quality.

-Reduced dimensionality by selecting top 27 features covering 99% cumulative importance.

-📊**Model Training & Evaluation**
+Grouped infrequent categories into "Rare" using tailored frequency thresholds per variable.

+Reduced multicollinearity by removing raw variables like gps_height, population, and amount_tsh, while keeping only their log transformations and flags.

+Tested K-Means clustering on geolocation (latitude, longitude) — did not improve the model.

+Applied OptimalBinning on log_population — also did not improve results.

+📊 **Modeling**

-Models Tried:
+Models tested:

 Decision Tree